udibo/react-app/README.md

 To render a route that loads data on the server, you can add a matching Oak router that will cache the information being fetched before rendering the application.
-The example in this repository uses the AppContext to store the cached responses but that's not the only way to do it.
-It's recommended that you use a library like [React Query](https://tanstack.com/query/latest) to get your data.
+The example in this repository uses the application's initial state to store the cached responses but that's not the only way to do it.
+It's recommended that you use a library like
+[React Query](https://tanstack.com/query/latest) to get your data.

 ## Contributing